blockchain-Bobby/Plenteum-Iroha/README.md

 Next you need to start the Iroha Daemon, Irohad which is located in build/bin folder. first change into thelaunch the daemon with the following command

-irohad --config config.docker --genesis_block genesis.block --keypair_name node0
+./build/bin/irohad --config ./flask/configs/config.docker --genesis_block ./flask/configs/genesis.block --keypair_name ./flask/configs/node0

 You may interact with the Iroha